Buttermilk Fried Chicken

 Updated on Tue, 29 Apr 2025 22:40:18 GMT

-A plate of buttermilk fried chicken.
-Save
+A tray of buttermilk fried chicken.
+Save to Pinterest

 This crispy buttermilk fried chicken recipe transforms ordinary chicken into a juicy, flavor-packed meal with a perfectly seasoned crust.
 The secret lies in the overnight buttermilk marinade that tenderizes the meat while infusing it with spices and creating that signature tangy flavor profile.